 It was time!
 I needed an escape – a break from the winter, a rest from work and most of all, I needed some playtime.
 What I needed was a retreat, preferably in Costa Rica, for one.
 Or two.
 My husband could come too.
 And it’s so much fun to plan a retreat!

-Too often we wait until it’s too late to make our escape.
+Too often we wait until it’s too late to make our escape or plan a retreat.
 We think we need an excuse – a birthday, an anniversary, a trauma – something to make us feel like we deserve a holiday without guilt.
 Let me tell you right now: because you got out of bed this morning you are worthy of treating yourself (and if you are reading this in bed – get up.
 There’s a day to be had!).
 You don’t need to beat yourself up in order to earn a holiday.

-Your escape doesn’t need to be a fancy one, there are amazing ways to retreat on any budget.
+Your escape doesn’t need to be a fancy one, there are amazing ways to plan a retreat on any budget.